Cupping & Manual Therapies

 Massage, cupping and manual therapies improve circulation, which increases blood and lymph flow, bringing fresh oxygen and nutrients to body tissues, and assisting the elimination of cellular waste products.
 This speeds healing after injury, relieves pain and enhances recovery from disease.
 Massage also promotes a general sense of well-being, enhances self-esteem and relieves stress.
 And it assists the circulatory and immune systems to benefit blood pressure, circulation, muscle tone, digestion and skin tone.

-Dawn’s background as a licensed massage therapist since 1997 gives her another valuable skill to incorporate into acupuncture treatments.
+Dr. Dawn’s background as a licensed massage therapist since 1997 gives her another valuable skill to incorporate into acupuncture treatments.
 Depending on the patient’s condition, Dawn may add massage therapy techniques including Acupressure, Swedish, Neuromuscular, Deep Tissue, Trigger Point, Cranio-Sacral and Russian Kurashova massage.
-She also has training in medical Qi Gong, as well as Myofascial Release (as taught by John F Barnes) which she incorporates into most acupuncture treatments.
+She also has training in medical Qi Gong, as well as Myofascial Release (as taught by John F Barnes).

 What is Cupping?

-Cupping is a bodywork technique that is commonly employed in Oriental medicine.
+Cupping is a bodywork technique that is commonly employed in Traditional Chinese Medicine.
 Both the Native American and the Greek cultures also had their own versions of cupping.
-Today, cupping involves the use of small glass, rubber, silicone or plastic cups to form a suction on the skin.
+Today, cupping involves the use of small glass, silicone or plastic cups to form a suction on the skin.
 The suction pulls the superficial layers of skin and muscle away from the body to greatly increase the flow of energy, blood and lymph, which releases toxicity and pain.

-The cups may remain stationary for up to 15 minutes, or be slid across fleshy areas, such as the back, with the aid of an oil or lotion.
-Cupping is mainly used for the treatment of pain and lung diseases (like chronic cough and asthma), though it can be used for other disorders as well.
+The cups may remain stationary for up to 10 minutes, or be slid across fleshy areas, such as the back, with the aid of an oil.
+Cupping is mainly used for the treatment of pain and lung diseases (like chronic cough and asthma), though it can also be used for other disorders.
 For most people, cupping feels like a deep massage that releases tension.

-Cupping gained some media attention a few years ago when famous swimmer Michael Phelps was seen during the 2016 Olympics with cupping marks all over his back and shoulders.
-This is because cupping can improve athletic performance by releasing myofascial adhesions and greatly increasing circulation.
+Cupping gained some media attention a few years ago when famous swimmer Michael Phelps was seen during the 2016 Olympics with cupping marks on his back and shoulders.
+Since then, many athletes and celebrities are seen with these telltale "hickeys."
+This is because cupping can improve athletic performance and recovery by releasing myofascial adhesions and greatly increasing circulation.

 What is Gua Sha?

-Gua sha is another Oriental medicine technique used to increase circulation of blood and fluids, disperse toxicity and relieve pain.
+Gua sha is another Traditional Chinese Medicine technique used to increase circulation of Qi, blood and fluids, disperse toxicity and relieve pain.
 Similar to cupping, it strongly increases circulation of blood in the area, but instead of a cup with suction, it uses a tool to rub or scrape an area of skin that has been well lubricated with oil or linament.
 The tool can be a ceramic soup spoon or a piece of jade or horn that has been shaped specifically for use as a gua sha tool.

 Most patients say it feels like a deep massage and they enjoy the feeling of tension relief after the gua sha session.